 Pain At The Pump Is a Big Ouch

-In fact, in every way, each of us will need to combat gas price inflation in some way in our homes.
+In every way, each of us will need to combat gas price inflation in some way in our homes.

-I’ll share how to save money at the pump and I hope that these ideas will also help you save money on everything else you have to purchase.
+I’ll share how to save money at the pump, and I hope these ideas will also help you save money on everything else you have to purchase.

 I’ll share how to: